horushe93/isomorphism-libs/packages/randomize-any/README.md

 ---

 *Want to showcase your website here?
-[Open an issue](https://github.com/your-username/randomize-any/issues) or submit a pull request!*
+[Open an issue](https://github.com/horushe93/isomorphism-libs/issues) or submit a pull request!*

 ## License

 MIT License

-## Keywords

-- randomize
-- random
-- randomization
-- cryptographically secure
-- weighted random
-- TypeScript